thifranc/docs.wiki.raw/Admin-Guide:-Wiki-Permissions-for-Dokuwiki.md

 You can make use of the following groups created automatically:
 - `ALL` and `user` - both contain all users of the wiki.
-- `admin` - contains people with Admin access (marked as Staff in Liquid Home Page)
+- `admin` - contains people with Admin access (marked as Staff in Liquid Home Page).
+However, they cannot access the Virtual Group or ACL pages.
 - `superuser` - contains all people with Superuser access (marked as Superuser in Liquid Home Page)